ChrisVine/js_of_ocaml-and-gjs/README.md

     parameters.

-6.  gjs provides a zoo of array-like types, in addition to ocaml arrays and Javascript arrays.  gjs's ByteArray objects are now the same as Javascript Uint8Array objects: the two are in effect aliases.
-You can convert a glib GBytes object to and from a Uint8Array/ByteArray object using imports\##.byteArray\##fromGBytes and imports\##.byteArray\##toGBytes respectively.
+6.  gjs provides a zoo of array-like types, in addition to ocaml arrays and Javascript arrays.
+You can convert a glib GBytes object to and from a Uint8Array object using the imports\##.byteArray\##fromGBytes and imports\##.byteArray\##toGBytes static functions respectively; or in more recent versions of gjs you can convert from GBytes to Uint8Array by means of the GLib\##.Bytes\##.toArray instance method, and from Uint8Array to GBytes by applying new%js to the GLib\##.Bytes constructor and passing the Uint8Array object as the constructor's argument.
 Uint8Array has an ocaml wrapping in js_of_ocaml's Typed_array.uint8Array type, and can be converted to an ocaml string (and thence to the ocaml Bytes.t type) via the Typed_array.String.of_uint8Array function.

 7. As mentioned above, glib's Gio module provides various i/o functions that can be used.
 These are modelled on java.io;